matthew-r-clark/dijkstra_implementation/README.md

 You can also choose one of three grid sizes.

 # Improvements
-Currently the algorithm will look at all nodes even if the there is clearly no complete path from the start to the end.
+- Currently the algorithm will look at all nodes even if the there is clearly no complete path from start node to end node.
 The algorithm could be improved by stopping the process earlier on a failed attempt.
+- Add functionality to reposition start and end nodes.